huntdatacenter/docs/docs/data-transfers/external-kista.md

 ---
 title: External kista
-category: Data transfer
+category: Data transfers
-permalink: /data-transfer/external-kista
+permalink: /data-transfers/external-kista
 sidebarDepth: 2
 description: External kistas support labs with a simple and secure way to transport data from an external user located outside HUNT Cloud and into their lab in HUNT Cloud.
 ---